dbdeviant/diny/README.md

 }
 ```

-A streaming interface is also available.
+A streaming interface is also available:

 ```rust
 #![feature(generic_associated_types)]